sdl002/R_Docker_Intro/README.md

 <img src="/Docs/docker_static.png" width="150">

 #### “Docker is an open platform for developing, shipping, and running applications.” - [Docker Docs](https://docs.docker.com/).
 Docker Docs provides excellent documentation for almost any question you might have about Docker.
+We will refer back to Docker Docs often, and it is a great place to start reading as you being your Docker utilization journey!

 &nbsp;
 &nbsp;